shifqu/django-telegram-app/docs/01-configuration.md

-# ⚙️ Configure the Telegram bot
+# ⚙️ Configuring the Telegram bot

 All configuration for **django-telegram-app** is provided inside a single TELEGRAM dictionary in your Django settings.
 Only one setting (`TELEGRAM_SETTINGS_MODEL`) is defined outside this dictionary, as required by Django’s swappable-model system.